umuthopeyildirim/DOOM-Mistral/README.md

 </p>

 This repository is home to the DOOM Mistral project, crafted during the CV [Mistral AI Hackathon](https://cerebralvalley.notion.site/Mistral-AI-Hackathon-Event-Details-Hackers-ee95c2545eda4ce1ae82bd5910a4a3ae) in San Francisco, on March 23-24 2024.
 Our team (Bhav, Umut, and Paul) developed a deep learning model capable of playing DOOM through visual input alone, utilizing the [ViZDoom](https://vizdoom.farama.org/#) engine, a prominent tool in visual reinforcement learning.
-We transformed each game frame into a 32x64 grid, representing game elements in each cell, enabling our model to interpret the game visually.
+We transformed each game frame into a 32x64 grid, representing game elements in each cell, enabling the LLM to interpret the game via ASCII text.
 For a glimpse into how the model views the game, refer to this video (note: contains strobing effects):

 https://twitter.com/i/status/1772075251297550457

 We generated training data by playing DOOM, then fine-tuned a LoRA model on `Mistral-7B`, achieving reasonable results.
 While not an expert, the model can navigate the map and engage enemies when they appear.

-Post-training, the model's actions were integrated back into the game, adopting a simplified RL approach due to the hackathon's time constraints.
+During the inference-loop, the model takes in a prompt and a grid representing the current game screen and produces actions which are then asyncronously fed as input into the game.

 ![DOOM Mistral Visualization](./docs/arch.jpeg)